12: Just Another Body

 J crossed her arms and stood up with a huff.
 Still, she had to do something.
 Pen and clipboard still in hand, J walked to her office’s curtain, sparing one last glance at Uzi.

 Did the spire have oil to spare?
 Nothing’d been left when J departed two days ago, nothing save the recently shut down WDF grunts.
-(Hm, can I learn something from an autopsy?)
+(Hm, could I learn any more from another autopsy?)
 But J had been administered oil while she slept, and V had clearly been drinking quite well.
 Had N retrieved the drones from the factory in the interim?

 Maybe they’d even taken initiative to hunt — that’d be a pleasant surprise.
 J rolled her eyes as she walked.